anmeisel/permacomputing-club/README.md

 `pages`: Contains the specific content for each page type

-### Styling:

-CSS is completely separate in the `public/css` directory.
-Additional stylesheets can be added and linked as needed.

-### Client-side JavaScript:

-Separate JS files are in the `public/js` directory for any browser functionality.

 ## Customisation

 You can easily modify:

 -   The HTML structure by editing template files
--   The styling by editing CSS files
+-   The styling by editing or adding CSS files
--   Add interactive features by updating the JavaScript file
+-   Interactive features by updating the JavaScript file
--   Please discuss any proposed improvements or additions that go beyond basic styling or client-side functionality with the rest of the group before proceeding
+-   Please discuss any proposed improvements or additions that go beyond basic styling or functionality with the rest of the group before proceeding

 ### Adding packages